Code-Institute-Submissions/artneto-Eshopper_AugResub/README.md

 1. Since the app was created via the Heroku webpage, initializing heroku git remote is necessary before pushing to Heroku

     ```
-    $ heroku git:remote -a eshopper
+    $ heroku git:remote -a e-shopperonline
     ```

 1. Push to Heroku